RECEPTION TO YEAR 6

 Within the above criteria, each application is always considered very carefully on its individual needs.

-The waiting list will not operate places on a "first come, first served" basis.
-The length of time children are on the waiting list in no way influences the decisions about places.
+We do not allocate places on a "first come, first served" basis.
+The length of time that we have been in receipt of an application in no way influences the decisions about places.

 The September intake into Nursery will be staggered over no more than one working week and home visits will take place during this time.
 Other places will be allocated on a termly intake system.